Introduction of LSMW

 Step 1: Maintain Object Attributes

-In this example , We will create new customer in SAP hence we will be updating the customer master records with transaction in this case (XD01).
+In this example, We will create a new customer in SAP hence we will be updating the customer master records with transactions in this case (XD01).
 To record the R/3 transaction, select the radio button Batch Input Recording as we are going to use simple recording methods and press the recording summary icon.
-Enter XD01 REC as the recording name, Customer Master Create Recording as the summary, and XD01 as the transaction code.
+Enter XD01 REC as the recording name, Customer Master Create Recording as the summary and XD01 as the transaction code.

-The system calls XD01 to Create customer change transaction as shown below
+The system calls XD01 to Create customer change transactions as shown below

 Note that field names are stored in a technical format by the transaction recording process.
 The system displays technical names by pressing the F1 key on each screen and then pressing the F9 key.
 Then you can substitute descriptive names for technical names.